 This walk-thru is based on the original 8N tractor 6 volt wiring.
 Some earlier 9N and 2N tractors had one-wire generators and used a cutout instead of a voltage regulator.
 Many of those were later converted to the 8N type generator and voltage regulator, so this walk-through will work for many of those also.

 Let's start with the most difficult system and work down from there.
-Starting with the battery charging circuit will also let us begin with the wires in the harness that are noticeably larger in size.
-There should be three or four pieces of large size wire that should have yellow colored insulation.
+Starting with the battery charging circuit will let us begin with the wires in the harness that are noticeably larger in size.
+There should be three or four large wires that should have yellow colored insulation.

 2-There should be a terminal on the regulator marked "BAT".
-This should also have a large wire (Yellow) that goes to one post of the terminal block.
-On the early, 3-post terminal blocks with a resistor, use the bottom terminal.
-On the 2-terminal type, without a resistor, pick either one.
+This should have a large wire (Yellow) that goes to one post of the terminal block.
+On the early, 3-post terminal blocks with a resistor, use the bottom terminal for this wire.
+On the 2-terminal type, without a resistor, pick either post.

-4-From the other side of the ammeter there should be a large wire (Yellow) that connects to the same Solenoid terminal where the large battery negative cable connects.
+4-From the other ammeter terminal there should be a large wire (Yellow) that connects to the same Solenoid terminal where the large battery negative cable connects.
 Some ammeters were "inductive type" and one piece of wire takes care of the previous two steps.
 The wire just passes through a small loop on the back of the ammeter.

 5-Almost done, there are only two small wires left in this circuit.
 Two small screw terminals on the side of the generator are for "Ground" and "Field".
 They may not be visibly marked.
 It's usually stamped on the generator case, but may be very light, rusty, or painted over 16 times.
 Two small wires go from these terminals directly to the voltage regulator (VR).
 The ground terminal will be the one that is not insulated from the generator case.
 The ground wire (Black with Red stripe) connects to the ground terminal on the VR marked "GND".
 If there is no GND terminal at the VR, just attach this wire under one of the VR mounting bolts.
 The other terminal is the generator FIELD.
 This wire (Black with White stripe) connects to the VR field terminal marked "FLD".

-DONE!, and that was the most diffcult circuit!
+DONE!, and that was the most difficult circuit!

 6-Connect a small wire (red) from the coil to the terminal block.
 If you have the 3-post terminal block, pick one of the two top terminals that connect to the resistor.
 On the 2-post block use the empty post that you didn't use before.